panoply/syncify/docs/src/views/docs/usage/syncify-cli/modes.md

 :::: grid row mt-5
 ::: grid col-12 col-md-12 fs-sm

+## sy init

+The sy init mode launches an interactive helper to guide you through configuring Syncify for your environment.
+This command prompts for essential details—like store credentials, theme selection, and directory preferences—streamlining the initial setup process.
+It’s particularly useful for first-time users or when onboarding Syncify to a new project, ensuring a smooth integration without the guesswork.

 ## sy create

 The sy create mode generates a fresh Syncify theme strap boilerplate, providing a ready-to-use starting point for Shopify theme development.
 This command sets up a structured foundation with pre-configured files and directories, incorporating Syncify’s best practices.
 It’s ideal for developers kicking off a new project who want to bypass manual setup and dive straight into customization, leveraging a template designed for performance and extensibility.

-## sy setup

-The sy setup mode launches an interactive helper to guide you through configuring Syncify for your environment.
-This command prompts for essential details—like store credentials, theme selection, and directory preferences—streamlining the initial setup process.
-It’s particularly useful for first-time users or when onboarding Syncify to a new project, ensuring a smooth integration without the guesswork.

 ## sy build